mjspka/dell-interview-hospital-data/README.md

 ### How to access the api?
 If you are running the application locally.
 Please refer the API from the [URL](http://localhost:8080/swagger-ui.html).

+FYI: The actual API for fetching hospital data is http://localhost:8080/hospitals?cityCode=SFO

 # Features
 ### Swagger
 Swagger is added to the project.
 All the api's that are part of this micro-service can be viewed from URL, <server-ip/host-name>:8080/swagger-ui.html